bjh21/mal/docs/GC.md

 can use, while `gc_root` does the same for its callers, so this will only free objects that are no longer in use.

-Now you just need to ensure that every invocation of `EVAL` passes it a correct `gc_root`.
+Now you just need to ensure that every time `EVAL` is invoked, it gets a correct `gc_root`.
 Where `EVAL` calls itself directly, passing `gc_inner_root` should work.
 The only thing to worry about would be if `EVAL` creates anything itself, but that only applies to the new environment created by `let*`, and that environment is passed as